Gloomcaller/freeCodeCamp-Projects/README.md

 # freeCodeCamp Projects

 Welcome to my repository for projects completed as part of the freeCodeCamp curriculum.
-This repository showcases various projects that highlight the skills and concepts I’ve learned throughout the program.
+This repository showcases various projects that highlight the skills and concepts I’ve learned throughout various certifications.

-## Recent Update to freeCodeCamp !

-All of the most recent certificates have been moved to the "archived coursework" section.
-The team at freeCodeCamp is working on making their **Certified Full Stack Developer Curriculum** certification course.
-I will be updating all of the sections as I work through this new and updated course since it's a combination of the first 3 courses currently.
-If possible, I will try to do both the Full Stack course and the separate related certifications just so I can have them both under the same repository.

 ## Purpose